bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 A user solves a kata in a single language, not many
 ---------------------------------------------------

-When your kata is out of beta, the typical user will solve it in his preferred language.
-He will either be fascinated and solve your kata multiple times (which is rather unlikely, sorry), or go on.
+When your kata is out of beta, the typical user will solve it in their preferred language.
+They will either be fascinated and solve your kata multiple times (which is rather unlikely, sorry), or go on.
 Therefore, your kata should shine in that language.